Free Credit Repair - Stop paying for credit repair! We help you repair your Credit so you can purchase a home

 The impact from applying for credit will vary from person to person based on their unique credit histories.
 In general, credit inquiries have a small impact on one's

-which version of the FICO scoring formula it wants the credit reporting agency to use to calculate your FICO score.
+the FICO scoring formula it wants the credit reporting agency to use to

 Improving your FICO score.